 - Report on the development of a user-friendly web interface for summarizing ITHIM results.

 Implementation of Research Outputs

 This project has served as the basis for continued work on the ITHIM tool in order to improve its functionality for users and expand its geographic reach.
-A UC Davis research team has drafted a website to allow practitioners to apply the ITHIM to analyze health impacts of travel pattern changes across a county, region, or even the whole state of California.
-Draft ITHIM California website.
+A UC Davis research team has developed a website to allow practitioners to apply the ITHIM to analyze health impacts of travel pattern changes across a county, region, or even the whole state of California.
+Access the ITHIM California website.